-- Active refers to a Receiver connection that is online and in use. - Standby refers to a Receiver connection that is online. - Offline refers to a Receiver connection that is offline. - All Devices Use this drop-down menu to filter Receivers by location.
+- Active refers to a Receiver connection that is online and in use. - Standby refers to a Receiver connection that is online. - Offline refers to a Receiver connection that is offline. - All Devices

-Use Locations to limit the Receivers seen on the page. - Click to add a new Location. - Select a Receiver and click the Move to icon to add devices to a Location. - X Select a Location from the drop-down menu and click this icon to delete it.
+Use this drop-down menu to filter Receivers by location.
+Use Locations to limit the Receivers seen on the page. - - Click to add a new Location. - Select a Receiver and click the Move to icon to add devices to a Location. - X Select a Location from the drop-down menu and click this icon to delete it.

-- Select a Location and click this icon to change the name. - Click to delete selected Receivers. - Click an option to have selected Receivers: - Copy & Paste: Copy settings from one Receiver and paste them to another (see Copy & Paste, page 255). - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default.
+- Select a Location and click this icon to change the name. - Image: A start of the start of - The click to delete selected Receivers. - Click an option to have selected Receivers: - Copy & Paste: Copy settings from one Receiver and paste them to another (see Copy & Paste, page 225). - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default.

 Note: The Reset to Factory function resets everything but the login information to the factory default settings.
-To reset the login information, refer to Reset All Information on page 428.
+To reset the login information, refer to Reset All Information on page 381.

-- Click to Create Receiver Group or Video Wall (page 257 & 258). - Click to set Receiver permissions (page 261). - Q Click to search for Receivers. - Click to filter Receivers shown on the page. - Click to switch between Grid View and List View.
+- 🕀 Click to Create Receiver Group or Video Wall (page 227 & 228). - Olick to set Receiver permissions (page 231). - Q Click to search for Receivers. - O Click to filter Receivers shown on the page. - E Click to switch between Grid View and List View.